AlexZIX/mysql-node-manager/README.md

 ## Where it will work.

-Written and tested in Ubuntu Server 22.04.
+Written and tested in Ubuntu Server 22.04 with following clusters:
+- MySQL 8.0.36 with Group Replication plugin
+- MariaDB 10.12 with Galera Cluster plugin
+- Percona XtraDB 8.0.36 with Galera Cluster plugin